 Someone who has worked an entire year is credited with four quarters.
 But the 40 quarters total don’t need to be consecutive.

-If you or your spouse has paid Medicare taxes for fewer than 40 quarters, you will have to pay premiums to receive Medicare Part A coverage.
-In 2022, if you or your spouse paid Medicare taxes for 30 to 39 quarters, you’ll pay $274 a month for Part A. If you or your spouse paid Medicare taxes for fewer than 30 quarters, you’ll pay $499 a month for Part A.
+If you or your spouse has paid Medicare taxes for fewer than 40 quarters, you'll have to pay premiums to receive Medicare Part A coverage.
+In 2023, if you or your spouse paid Medicare taxes for 30 to 39 quarters, you’ll pay $278 a month for Part A. If you or your spouse paid Medicare taxes for fewer than 30 quarters, you’ll pay $506 a month for Part A.

-If you were eligible for Part A for two years but didn’t sign up, you would have to pay a late enrollment penalty for four years.
-So if you worked fewer than 7½ years total, 30 quarters, you would have to pay almost $50 more a month, 10 percent of $499, as your premium penalty in 2022.
-Because Part A premiums usually rise each year, your penalty will generally rise each year, too.
+If you were eligible for Part A for two years but didn’t sign up, you would have to pay a late penalty for four years.
+So if you worked fewer than 7½ years total, 30 quarters, you would have to pay a little more than $50 additional a month, 10 percent of $506, as your premium penalty in 2023.
+Because Part A premiums usually rise each year, your penalty will generally rise each year too.

-Whether you pay for Part A premiums or not, you still may have some out-of-pocket costs.
-You’ll have to pay a hospital deductible of $1,556 for each benefit period you’re hospitalized in 2022.
+Even if you don't pay for Part A premiums, you may still have out-of-pocket costs.
+You’ll have to pay a hospital deductible of $1,600 for each benefit period you’re hospitalized in 2023.

-It’s not an annual deductible like you’ve probably encountered with private insurance.
-This benefit period begins when you are admitted to a hospital or a skilled nursing facility as an inpatient and ends when you’ve been out of the hospital or skilled nursing facility for 60 days in a row.
+The Part A deductible isn't annual like you’ve probably encountered with private insurance.
+A benefit period begins when you're admitted to a hospital or a skilled nursing facility as an inpatient and ends when you’ve been out of the hospital or skilled nursing facility for 60 days in a row.

 You pay a single deductible even if you have more than one hospital stay during a benefit period.
-But if you are out of the hospital for 60 days and then have to go back in, you could pay more than one deductible during a calendar year.
+But if you're out of the hospital for 60 days and then have to go back in, you could pay more than one deductible during a calendar year.

 • Hospice care.
 If you’re receiving end-of-life care through a hospice program, you may need to pay up to $5 per prescription for pain and symptom management and 5 percent of the Medicare-approved amount for inpatient respite care.

 In most states, you can qualify if your gross monthly income in 2022 doesn’t exceed $1,153 for individuals or $1,546 for couples.
+The 2023 figures are not available yet.
 In most states, individuals can’t have more than $8,400 in assets and couples can’t have more than $12,600 in assets.

 Puerto Rico and the U.S. Virgin Islands don’t have Medicare Savings Programs.
 But Medicaid, which provides health insurance to people with low incomes, may be able to assist.